mikeal/shaolin/README.md

-# Simple function Web Components
+# Simple functional Web Components

 You can easily define new custom elements with constructors, reactive functions rendering functions, and Shadow DOM.